kaitai-io/kaitai-io.github.io/_posts/2018-02-05-kaitai-struct-v0.8-released.md

 from a file / stream and provide access to its contents in a nice, easy-to-comprehend API.

-This release celebrates 1000 stars achieves by [Kaitai Struct at GitHub](https://github.com/kaitai-io/kaitai_struct/), and sports a brand new logo designed by [Verneri Kontto](https://twitter.com/vervalkon).
+This release celebrates 1000 stars achieved by [Kaitai Struct at GitHub](https://github.com/kaitai-io/kaitai_struct/), and sports a brand new logo designed by [Verneri Kontto](https://twitter.com/vervalkon).
 Thanks for all our users, and